 This no-obligation initial telephone call allows us to explore the kind of help you are seeking and the kind of help I am able to offer.

-I currently offer a limited number of sessions with a 20% reduction for NHS staff against the cost of ongoing individual or couple counselling.
+I currently offer a limited number of sessions with a 20% reduction for certain NHS staff against the cost of ongoing individual or couple counselling.

 If after the initial conversation we decide to continue, we then agree a way forward.
 There is no set number of sessions.
 Ongoing counselling sessions are 50 minutes from the agreed start time and are usually most effective if held weekly at the same time.
 I suggest a review of goals and progress after every six weeks.